nielsbasjes/splittablegzip/README.md

 [https://github.com/nielsbasjes/splittablegzip][github]

-Running this in the codec directory automatically generates an RPM:

-    mvn package -Prpm

 ### Binary
 For normal projects you can simply download the prebuilt version from maven central.
 So when using maven you can simply add this to your project